Risk Assessment &

-The following guidance equips freelance journalists to identify potential risks to their safety and security, classify threats and put measures in place to mitigate risk.
+The following guidance will help you to identify potential risks to safety and security, classify threats and put measures in place to minimise risk.

 Photo: Kumar Shrestha | © B.B.
 Funyal

-Completing a risk assessment and security protocol before beginning an assignment will help to manage and minimise risks and enable an appropriate response to an incident or emergency on location.
-Start the assessment at the beginning of the assignment and use it as an essential tool and checklist to ensure all elements of preparedness have been considered prior to travel, and in pre-empting and handling all potential scenarios that may come up during the assignment.
+Completing a risk assessment and security protocol before beginning an assignment will help to manage and mitigate risks and enable an appropriate response to an incident or emergency on location.
+Use it as an essential tool and checklist to ensure all elements of preparedness have been considered prior to travel, and in anticipating and handling all potential scenarios that may come up during the assignment.

-Consult as many sources as possible to ensure a thorough understanding of the nature of the threats facing you, your crew, contacts and contributors.
-Reliable and current local knowledge is extremely valuable; however, be mindful that people and organisations have different thresholds of risk.
-Oter journalists, NGOs, activists and government agencies will be able to help with this.
-Online reports and guides are also useful, though beware of sources and dates of publication in assessing if the information is current or warrants consideration.
+Speak to as many sources as possible so you really understand the nature of the threats facing you, your crew, contacts and contributors.
+Reliable and current local knowledge is extremely valuable; however, be mindful that people and organisations have different thresholds of acceptable risk.
+Other journalists, NGOs, activists and government agencies will be able to help with this.
+Online reports and guides are also useful, though beware of sources and dates of publication in assessing if the information is current or is worth reviewing.

 Constantly ask yourself: ‘How am I perceived…?’ and ‘How am I perceiving people, places and situations?’ in assessing safety and security.
-This is a particularly pertinent consideration for local journalists operating in their home country or area.
+This is particularly important for local journalists operating in their home country or area.

-Each journalist and assignment faces a unique set of circumstances – the risk assessment and security protocol consideration should be treated as guidance only and modified accordingly.
+Each journalist and assignment faces a unique set of circumstances – the risk assessment and security protocol information should be treated as guidance only and changed accordingly.

 Download the Risk Assessment & Security Protocol Template, along with the in-depth guide to completing it.